John McNeile Hunter: Career

 In 1925, while completing his master's degree, Hunter began teaching at Virginia State College in Petersburg, Virginia.
 He started as an instructor of electrical wiring and worked as an operator of the college's power plant.
 When Hunter began teaching, Virginia State did not yet have a physics department.

 Hunter went on to establish the college's physics department, and eventually became a professor of physics and the first chair of the physics department.
-He also served in other administrative roles as dean of the graduate school, and dean of the College of Arts and Sciences.
+He also served in other administrative roles as dean of the graduate school, and dean of the college of arts and sciences.
+In 1932, he became the college's youngest dean when he initially took on the role.

+During World War II, Hunter trained students in military radar and radio, and was director of an army engineering training program that instructed approximately 450 individuals on critical engineering skills.
+He was also one of the early leaders of the National Institute of Science, which aimed to improve science education at historically Black colleges and universities.
+Hunter served as the organization's regional director for the East in its first year, and between 1944 and 1945 he was the NIS president.

 Over the course of his career he taught and mentored nearly 4,000 Black physics and engineering students.
 Among them was Herman Branson, who received his bachelor's degree from Virginia State in physics in 1936, and who went on to become a prominent physicist and president of Lincoln University; and Rutherford H. Adkins, who completed undergraduate studies at Virginia State and later became president of Fisk University.
 Over the course of Hunter's career as head of the physics department, 65 students completed physics majors and 10 students received PhDs in physics from Virginia State College by 1973.
 Hunter formally retired in June 1968, where he was honored in a ceremony for his outstanding service to the college.
 He was succeeded as chair of the Virginia State physics department by James C. Davenport.

+Throughout his career, Hunter was a member of the American Association for the Advancement of Science, the American Physical Society, the American Association of Physics Teachers, and was an organizer of the Physics Club in Richmond, Virginia.